 The policies presented in Section 12 of the OCP are applicable to all land use designations.
-Table 3-7 summarizes the amendments that are recommended to this part of the current OCP so that it becomes consistent with the findings and results of the FCL Study.
+Table 3-10 summarizes the amendments that are recommended to this part of the current OCP so that it becomes consistent with the findings and results of the FCL Study.

-Table 3-7: Recommendations to "General Development Policies" in OCP Bylaw No. 1130
+Table 3-10: Recommendations to "General Development Policies" in OCP Bylaw No. 1130

-General Development Policies Policy 12.1 Current Text Evaluation and Explanation of Need for Change Development must be consistent with the goals and objectives of the Plan.
+Policy 12.1 Current Text Evaluation and Explanation of Need for Change Development must be consistent with the goals and objectives of the Plan.
 The purpose of this amendment is to provide recognition of the coastal flood-affected areas, and to enable the parcel owner to act on reducing the risks associated with coastal flood-affected areas.
-Recomme nded Text Development must be consistent with the goals and objectives of the These areas must incorporate appropriate adaptation measures.
+Recomme ended Text Development must be consistent with the goals and objectives of the These areas must incorporate appropriate adaptation measures.
 Plan.
 Development shall consider coastal flood-affected areas.
 Policy 12.2 There are no implications from the FCL Study, theref ore no changes to the OCP Policy are recommended.
 Policy 12.3 Current Text Evaluation and Explanation of Need for Change Development should be consistent with the retention of the visual landscape of natural areas, especially on or near the waterfront, hilltops and ridges.
 Some properties within the DNS are located in areas where coastal flooding is expected due to SLR.
 The risk or magnitude of the effects of SLR can be reduced by adopting site-specific adaptation measures.
 The recommended policy change is intended to allow for appropriate works with the specific purpose of limiting or reducing the risk and damage associated with coastal flooding.
-Recomme nded Text Development should be consistent with the retention of the visual landscape of natural areas, especially on or near the waterfront, hilltops and ridges.
-Flexibility will be given to development that incorporates adaptation measures that help reduce the risk and damage associated with the effects of coastal flooding.
+Recomme ended Text Development should be consistent with the retention of the visual land and ridges.
+Flexibility will be given to development that incorporates associated with the effects of coastal flooding.
 Policy 12.4 and 12.5 There are no implications from the FCL Study, theref ore no changes to the OCP Policy are recommended.
 Policy 12.6 Current Policy Evaluation and Explanation of Need for Change No development or site alteration shall be permitted on a wetland, a riparian area or within the buffer zone specified in this bylaw for wetlands and riparian areas, except as permitted by law.
 These areas, where exposed to the threat of future coastal flooding related to sea level rise, will likely become inundated resulting in coastal squeeze and loss of important wetland or riparian habitat.
 A sea level rise setback should be placed around these areas to maintain the objectives of the RGS to "maintain and conserve Regional Green/Blue spaces on public and private lands".
-Recommended Text No development or site alteration shall be permitted on a wetland, a riparian area or within the buffer zone or the sea level rise related setback, specified in this bylaw for wetlands and riparian areas, except as permitted by law.
-Policy 12.7 through 12.13 There are no implications from the FCL Study, therefore no changes to the OCP Policy are recommended.
+Recomme ended Text No development or site alteration shall be permitted on a wetland, a restback, specified in this bylaw for wetlands and riparian areas, exce Policy 12.7 through 12.13 ore no changes to the OCP Policy are recommended.

-3.2.2 Special Development Areas
+4.1.1 Special Development Areas